getodk/collect/README.md

 1. The `All Widgets` form from the default Aggregate server is [here](https://docs.google.com/spreadsheets/d/1af_Sl8A_L8_EULbhRLHVl8OclCfco09Hq2tqb9CslwQ/edit#gid=0).
 You can also try [example forms](https://github.com/XLSForm/example-forms) and [test forms](https://github.com/XLSForm/test-forms) or [make your own](https://xlsform.org).

 1. Convert the XLSForm (xlsx) to XForm (xml).
-Use the [ODK website](http://getodk.org/xlsform/) or [XLSForm Offline](https://gumroad.com/l/xlsform-offline) or [pyxform](https://github.com/XLSForm/pyxform).
+Use the [PulseFE website](http://getodk.org/xlsform/) or [XLSForm Offline](https://gumroad.com/l/xlsform-offline) or [pyxform](https://github.com/XLSForm/pyxform).

 1. Once you have the XForm, use [adb](https://developer.android.com/studio/command-line/adb.html) to push the form to your device (after [enabling USB debugging](https://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm)) or emulator.
 	```
 	adb push my_form.xml /sdcard/odk/forms/
 	```

-1. Launch ODK Collect and tap `Fill Blank Form`.
+1. Launch PulseFE and tap `Fill Blank Form`.
 The new form will be there.

 ## Using APIs for local development

-Certain functions in ODK Collect depend on cloud services that require API keys or authorization steps to work.
+Certain functions in PulseFE depend on cloud services that require API keys or authorization steps to work.
 Here are the steps you need to take in order to use these functions in your development builds.

-**Google Drive and Sheets APIs**: When the "Google Drive, Google Sheets" option is selected in the "Server" settings, ODK Collect uses these APIs to store submitted form data in Google Sheets and submitted media in Google Drive.
+**Google Drive and Sheets APIs**: When the "Google Drive, Google Sheets" option is selected in the "Server" settings, PulseFE uses these APIs to store submitted form data in Google Sheets and submitted media in Google Drive.
 To enable these APIs:
   - Follow [these instructions to generate a signing certificate fingerprint and register the application with the Google API Console](https://developers.google.com/drive/android/auth#generate_the_signing_certificate_fingerprint_and_register_your_application).
   - [Enable the Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com).
   - [Enable the Google Sheets API](https://console.developers.google.com/apis/api/sheets.googleapis.com).
   - Copy the oauth clientID from [the developer console](https://console.developers.google.com/apis/credentials) into the `client_id` of `collect_app/google-services.json` file

-**Google Maps API**: When the "Google Maps SDK" option is selected in the "User interface" settings, ODK Collect uses the Google Maps API for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
+**Google Maps API**: When the "Google Maps SDK" option is selected in the "User interface" settings, PulseFE uses the Google Maps API for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
 To enable this API:
   - [Get a Google Maps API key](https://developers.google.com/maps/documentation/android-api/signup).
 Note that this requires a credit card number, though the card will not be charged immediately; some free API usage is permitted.
 You should carefully read the terms before providing a credit card number.
   - Edit or create `collect_app/secrets.properties` and set the `GOOGLE_MAPS_API_KEY` property to your API key.
 You should end up with a line that looks like this:
     ```
     GOOGLE_MAPS_API_KEY=AIbzvW8e0ub...
     ```

-**Mapbox Maps SDK for Android**: When the "Mapbox SDK" option is selected in the "User interface" settings, ODK Collect uses the Mapbox SDK for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
+**Mapbox Maps SDK for Android**: When the "Mapbox SDK" option is selected in the "User interface" settings, PulseFE uses the Mapbox SDK for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
 To enable this API:
   - [Create a Mapbox account](https://www.mapbox.com/signup/).
 Note that signing up with the "Pay-As-You-Go" plan does not require a credit card.
 Mapbox provides free API usage up to the monthly thresholds documented at [https://www.mapbox.com/pricing](https://www.mapbox.com/pricing).
 If your usage exceeds these thresholds, you will receive e-mail with instructions on how to add a credit card for payment; services will remain live until the end of the 30-day billing term, after which the account will be deactivated and will require a credit card to reactivate.
   - Find your access token on your [account page](https://account.mapbox.com/).
   - Edit or create `collect_app/secrets.properties` and set the `MAPBOX_ACCESS_TOKEN` property to your access token.
 You should end up with a line that looks like this: